-Built in 1962, by Main Iron Works of Houma, Louisiana (hull #114) as the Interstate Transporter for Interstate Oil Transportation of Philadelphia, Pennsylvania.
+Built in 1962, by Main Iron Works of Houma, Louisiana (hull #114) as the Interstate Transporter for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.

-She was the first tug to be built by Main Iron Works for Interstate Oil Transport.
+She was the first tug to be constructed by Main Iron Works for the Interstate Oil Transportation Company.

-At the time Interstate Oil Transportation operated two fleets.
-Their Northeast Fleet or "Green Fleet" operated in Philadelphia, Pennsylvania.
-And their Southern Fleet or "White fleet" which operated out of Tampa, Florida.
+At the time, the Interstate Oil Transportation Company operated two fleets.
+Their Northeast Fleet, which was referred to as the "Green Fleet."
+Operated in Philadelphia, Pennsylvania.
+And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-The Interstate Transporter was acquired by Reinauer Transportation Companies of Staten Island, New York.
+In 1998, the tug was acquired by the Reinauer Transportation Companies of Staten Island, New York.
 Where she was renamed as the Kristy Ann Reinauer.

 In 2013, she was "laid up" at the Reinauer Transportation Company's yard in Staten Island, New York.

 In 2015, the tug was scrapped at Tottenville Marina in Staten Island, New York.
 She was a square bow, push boat, rated at 2,000 horsepower.